Alyssasorensen/cloud_db_mgmt_pooling_migrations/README.md

 8. Review and Create: Review your settings, and if they are correct, click the "Create" button to create your MySQL instance.

-9. After instance was created, I added a database named "Alyssa."
+9. After the instance was created, I added a database named "Alyssa."

+10. I then went back to the instance information on GCP, clicked on "Connections" then "Networking" and added a new network by inputting a name and network identifier.

 ## **Describe the Database Schema Structure and Rationale**